LAST WEEK REGISTRATION REWARD!

 The Behavioral Forensics Group, LLC-sponsored speakers are below.
 NACVA is also providing several concurrent session speakers.
 Their names and topics can be found on the registration page.

 City of Dayton Mayor Nan Whaley, will open the Conference by presenting her insights on Leadership, Ethics, and Integrity in Public Office.
 She has been Dayton’s Mayor for seven years, and is a leader among her peer Mayors (currently First Vice President of the National Conference of Democratic Mayors).
+Mayor Whaley will be introduced by University of Dayton President Eric F. Spina.

 David DeVillers, U.S. Attorney for the District of Southern Ohio, will also keynote in speaking of Federal Law Enforcement and Cyber Threats.